ModelCompare

 Multi-parts detection

-New and missing parts/elements
+New and missing parts / elements

 New parts that have been added to or parts that have been removed from the model are detected and visualized.
 Elements missing in a part in one model, e.g., due to improper meshing, are also detected.
 The tool also detects if an element belongs to two different parts in the two models.

-Material-ID, thickness, or function changes
+Mass, material-ID, thickness, or function changes

-Differences in material-ID, thickness, or user-specified function values between both models are detected.
+Differences in mass, material-ID, thickness, or user-specified function values between both models are detected.
 Here, thickness changes can be part-based or element-based, while function values can come from nodes or elements.

 Detection of changes in spotweld, RBEs, and adhesives